-Armenia is a small land-locked country in the Eurasia region situated between Turkey and Azerbaijan.
+Armenia is a small land-locked country situated between Turkey and Azerbaijan.
 Armenia considers itself more European rather than Southwest Asian.
 Armenia was previously a member of the Soviet Union; like many post-Soviet countries, it has historically had authoritarian rule.
-In 2018 Armenia had the Velvet Revolution, led by Nikol Pashinyan, which dislodged the historic elites.
-The revolution was peaceful and sparked hope of more democratic institutions in the country.
+In 2018, the peaceful Velvet Revolution, led by Nikol Pashinyan, dislodged the historic elites and sparked hope of more democratic institutions in the country.

 Armenia has experienced a robust economic expansion over the last few years with GDP growing at 7.6% in 2019.
 The growth along with low inflation has encouraged falling poverty rates from above 35% of the population living below the national poverty line in 2010 to around 23% in 2018.
 Unemployment remains relatively high for the region at 19% according to World Bank estimates.
 Agriculture is still however the largest employer, amounting to 44% of men and 31% of women, but other sectors are growing faster and entrepreneurship in particular is on the rise.
 Close to a third of both men and women identify as self-employed.
 Nearly 100% percent of firms in Armenia are reported as SMEs with 94% of those as microenterprises and they contribute to 66% of business employment.
 The majority of enterprises are in the service sector; however, a significant proportion of businesses are still operating in the informal sector with the majority of informal enterprises run by women.